Minimum-gain Pole Placement with Sparse Static Feedback: Introduction

 The feedback design problem with sparsity constraints is considerably more difficult than the unconstrained case.
-There have been numerous studies to determine the optimal feedback control law for H2/LQR/LQG problems with sparsity, particularly when the controllers have access to only local information (see \cite{MR-SL:06, BB-FP-MAD:02,FL-MF-MRJ:11al,AM-NCM-MCR-SY:12} and the references therein).
-While the optimal H2/LQR/LQG design problems with sparsity have a rich history, studies on the REAP/MGEAP in the presence of \emph{arbitrary} sparsity constrains are lacking.
-Even the problem of finding a particular (not necesary optimal) sparse feedback matrix that solves the EAP is not well studied.
+There have been numerous studies to determine the optimal feedback control law for H2/LQR/LQG control problems with sparsity, particularly when the controllers have access to only local information (see \cite{MR-SL:06, BB-FP-MAD:02,FL-MF-MRJ:11al,AM-NCM-MCR-SY:12} and the references therein).
+While the optimal H2/LQR/LQG design problems with sparsity have a rich history, studies on the REAP/MGEAP in the presence of \emph{arbitrary} sparsity constraints are lacking.
+Even the problem of finding a particular (not necessary optimal) sparse feedback matrix that solves the EAP is not well studied.
 In this paper, we study the EAP and MGEAP with \emph{arbitrary} sparsity constraints on the feedback matrix $F$.
 We provide analytical characterization for the solution of sparse MGEAP and provide iterative algorithms to solve the sparse EAP and MGEAP.
+We also briefly discuss the feasibility of the sparse EAP problem.

 \textbf{Related work} There have been numerous studies on the optimal pole placement problem \textit{without} sparsity constraints.
 For the REAP, authors have considered optimizing different metrics which capture the sensitivity of the eigenvalues, such as the condition number of the eigenvector matrix \cite{JK-NKN-PVD:85, RS-AP-TN:14, MAR-SEF-AB-FT:09, RB-SGN:89, AV:00a}, departure from normality \cite{EKC:07} and others \cite{ALT-YY:96, EKC:01}.
 Most of these methods use gradient-based iterative procedures to obtain the solutions.
-For surveys and performance comparisons of these REAP methods, see \cite{RS-AP-TN:14, AP-RS-TN-YY-VS-ALT:14, BAW:95} and the references therein.
+For surveys and comparisons of these REAP methods, see \cite{RS-AP-TN:14, AP-RS-TN-YY-VS-ALT:14, BAW:95} and the references therein.